 For example, I might be helping them with a mechanical issue like comma splices.
 Another group might need work on how to embed quotations.
 And it’s not just the lower level kids who work with me in small groups; the kids that need a challenge will also gather and work with me on something that’s more advanced.
 Everyone, regardless of skill level, will take part in small group instruction at some point.

 The real magic happens in the one-on-one conferences.
 That’s where the teacher can drill down on skills that each student needs to work on.
-It doesn’t matter if they are at grade level or above; each kid works on what s/he need most.
+It doesn’t matter if they are at grade level or above; each kid works on what they need most.

 Let me illustrate how this would work with my imagery/atmosphere example: Tobey is an advanced student who has an insightful understanding of what he reads and his writing is exceptional.
 During our conference, we will chat about the setting of the book he is reading, The Poisonwood Bible.
 He’ll show me a passage and then I’ll ask him about the effect that Kingsolver creates.
 He’ll be able to easily illustrate this, so then we’ll turn to his writing.
 We will examine a passage where he’s used a lot of visual imagery to effectively create a tense scene.
 But, even though he knows what he’s doing, I’ll challenge him to try to add different types of sensory images to the passage – perhaps some auditory or tactile ones.